oracle/terraform-provider-oci/website/docs/r/load_balancer_rule_set.html.markdown

 		example: `192.168.0.0/16 and 2001:db8::/32 are trusted clients.
 Whitelist them.`
 	* `header` - A header name that conforms to RFC 7230.
 Example: `example_header_name`
 	* `http_large_header_size_in_kb` - The maximum size of each buffer used for reading http client request header.
 This value indicates the maximum size allowed for each buffer.
 The allowed values for buffer size are 8, 16, 32 and 64.
 	* `prefix` - A string to prepend to the header value.
 The resulting header value must still conform to RFC 7230.
+With the following exceptions:
+		*  value cannot contain `$`
+		*  value cannot contain patterns like `{variable_name}`.
+They are reserved for future extensions.
+Currently, such values are invalid.

 		Example: `example_prefix_value`
 	* `redirect_uri` - An object that defines the redirect URI applied to the original request.
 The object property values compose the redirect URI.

 		**NOTE:** The Load Balancing service cannot automatically detect or avoid infinite redirects.
 Be sure to provide meaningful, complete, and correct field values.
 If any component field of this object has no value, the system retains the value from the incoming HTTP request URI.